 Grace Financial's financial condition, results of operations, and liquidity could be adversely affected by sustained and substantial increases or decreases in prevailing interest rates.
 In a rapidly rising interest rate environment, Grace Financial's income on loans and investments may not increase at the same rate as its interest expense on Demand Investments, which would adversely affect Grace Financial's net income.
 Substantially all of Grace Financial's outstanding loans are made on a long-term basis and bear interest at a rate that is typically fixed at the time of origination of the loans.
 The interest rates and terms of loans vary.
 Loan terms are typically 20 to 30 years with the initial interest rate fixed for the first 1 to 10 years of the loan.
-After the expiration of the initial fixed period, the interest rate on Grace Financial's long-term loans typically cannot be adjusted to reflect a higher rate without the consent of the borrowers, which the borrowers might not be willing to give to Grace Financial.
+After the expiration of the initial fixed period, an adjustment to current market rates will occur.

 If market interest rates should in the future rise to sustained levels that are substantially in excess of rates that currently prevail, Grace Financial's ability to raise the rate of interest it pays on Demand Investments may be limited by its inability to earn increased interest on its long-term loan portfolio.
 This limitation on the ability of Grace Financial to respond to increased market rates of interest could result in liquidity problems for Grace Financial should large dollar amounts of Demand Investments be redeemed in search of better interest rates elsewhere.
-Although Grace Financial does not maintain liquid reserves sufficient to fund the hypothetical need for cash that would result from any assumed redemption of all its Demand Investments at any one time, a majority of Grace Financial's assets as of the date of the Prospectus are maintained in its investments and cash and cash equivalents, not in its loan portfolio, and management expects its liquidity to be sufficient to satisfy Grace Financial's obligations to holders of Demand Investments for the foreseeable future (see Notes 1, 2, and 7 to the Financial Statements).
+Although Grace Financial does not maintain liquid reserves sufficient to fund the hypothetical need for cash that would result from any assumed redemption of all its Demand Investments at any one time, a majority of Grace Financial's assets as of the date of the Prospectus are maintained in its investments and cash and cash equivalents, not in its loan portfolio, and management expects its liquidity to be sufficient to satisfy Grace Financial's obligations to holders of Demand Investments for the foreseeable future (see Notes 1, 3, and 8 to the Financial Statements).